 Machine vision and artificial intelligence (AI) can use rich context to automate the identification of risky behaviors.
 For example, Lytx technology can detect a rolling stop at a stop sign by combining machine vision with data from the GPS, accelerometer, and the vehicle’s on-board computers.
 Today’s technology can use a dash cam video feed to detect risky behaviors such as cell phone use or eating while driving.
 When these behaviors are combined with other data and analyzed over time, AI algorithms can reveal a bigger picture of risk, inferences about the real world to improve driver safety.
 As the AI gains experience, it is able to make more accurate predictions about the state of the vehicle, the driver, and the road to determine whether a dangerous situation is developing.

 The best dash cam is much more than an in-dash video recorder.
 It combines multiple high-quality video streams with sophisticated data from a variety of sensors, then analyzes this rich pipeline of information with AI to build a predictive risk model that can help drivers and fleet managers see and avoid dangerous situations before they occur.
-Our state of the art Lytx DriveCam® camera goes beyond traditional dash cams by using machine vision with artificial intelligence to quickly and accurately identify important moments.
+The state of the art Lytx DriveCam® is superior to traditional dash cams by using machine vision with artificial intelligence to quickly and accurately identify important moments.

 Contact Lytx for more information on how our customizable solutions and DriveCam® cameras can be integrated into your fleet.